 Appellate review of Alford's sentence is not appropriate.
 First, Alford agreed, in the plea agreement, to the sentence the district court ultimately imposed.
-Second, Alford's facial constitutional challenge is a veiled as-applied constitutional challenge to his sentence, which there is no record of him raising to the district court at his sentencing hearing.
+Second, Alford's facial constitutional challenge is a veiled as-applied constitutional challenge to his sentence, which he did not sufficiently raise to the district court at his sentencing hearing.
 Finally, Alford did not raise any objections to his sentence, which falls within sentencing parameters, being imposed.